xingliuUT/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### Result

 My final model results were:
-* training set accuracy of 0.968.
+* training set accuracy of 0.999.
-* validation set accuracy of 0.944.
+* validation set accuracy of 0.965.
-* test set accuracy of 0.936.
+* test set accuracy of 0.953.

+The final model accuracy v.s. epochs is:

+![alt text][image8]

 ##### Approach